git-for-windows/git-for-windows.github.io/Symbolic-Links.md

 By default, the `ln -s` command in *Git Bash* does *not* create symbolic links.
 Instead, it creates copies.

-To create symbolic links (provided your account has permission to do so), use the `mklink.exe` tool, like so:
+To create symbolic links (provided your account has permission to do so), use the built-in `mklink` command, like so:

 ```cmd
 mklink /d this-link-points-to c:\that-directory